SED degree requirements

 Integrated mobility systems

 Cargo and people get around using a mix of transportation systems including trucks, cars, trains, planes, ships, subways and more.
 Systems engineers play a key role in making these different transportation methods work together smoothly to solve mobility challenges.
-In this field, you can pursue careers in areas like mobility planning (for mass transit or personal travel), technical planning and project leadership, logistics engineering, or working with data systems for transportation solutions with suppliers, companies, or startups.
+In this field, you can pursue careers in areas like mobility planning (for mass transit or personal travel), technical planning and project leadership, logistics engineering or working with data systems for transportation solutions with suppliers, companies or startups.

 Key competencies: Multi-attribute optimization applied to social, governmental, technological and competitive dimensions, data analytics, transportation engineering reliability and safety analysis, logistics and human motor behavior.